paulvha/scd30/README.md

  * updated the keywords.txt file
  * updated sketches and library where needed

+Modified by Paulvha version August 2020:

+ Changes based on Datasheet May 2020
+ * added functions : getForceRecalibration, getMeasurementInterval, getTemperatureOffset, getAltitudeCompensation, getFirmwareLevel
+ * updated the keywords.txt file
+ * added example14 to demonstrate the new functions
+ * A number of library enhancements
+ * updated sketches and library where needed

 ============= ORIGINAL INFORMATION FROM SPARKFUN ===========================

 SparkFun SCD30 CO2 Sensor Library
 ===========================================================